filamentphp/filament/packages/actions/docs/07-prebuilt-actions/08-import.md

     ->example('ABC123')
 ```

-Or if you want to add more than one example row, you can pass array to `examples()` method:
+Or if you want to add more than one example row, you can pass an array to the `examples()` method:

 ```php
 use Filament\Actions\Imports\ImportColumn;